 Will I see Dartmoor Ponies on these walks?

 Probably.
 The highest concentration I have seen of the Dartmoor Ponies, is probably around Haytor.
-However, I also saw them on all bar one of these walks on the list, and on that one, I still saw them on my way to the walk.
+However, I also saw them on all bar one of these walks on the list, and on that one, I still saw them on my way to the start of the walk.

-They are not fixed to one place, and to be honest, I would be surprised if you went for walks in Dartmoor and didn’t see any.
+They are not fixed to one place, and to be honest, I would be surprised if you went hiking in Dartmoor and didn’t see any.

 Often referred to as wild ponies, although technically, they aren’t wild.
 They do have owners.
 It’s just that they roam freely without constraints.
 They are used as a way to help maintain the land and keep vegetation down….kind of like lawnmowers.